Personal trainer CV template (text format)

 How to write an engaging personal trainer CV

 If you’re pursuing a career in personal training, you’ve picked a good time.
-According to Health Club Management, the UK’s fitness market grew by 11.5% from 2022 to 2023 as more people prioritise their health and wellness.
+The UK’s fitness industry grew by 9.3% from 2024 to 2025 as more people prioritise their health and wellness.

 Even so, the best personal trainer jobs are highly competitive.
 You’ll need your CV to be in top form to secure an interview.

-So we’ve put together six tips on how to write an effective CV:
+So we’ve put together four tips on how to write an effective CV:

 1. Make a strong impression with your personal training CV profile

 Your personal statement appears at the top of your CV and summarises the key information on your CV.
-To grab the employer’s attention, it needs to address their specific skill needs as an employer.
+To grab the employer’s attention, you need to address the employer’s specific needs.

 In 3–5 sentences, outline your relevant work experience, qualifications, and critical skills using action verbs that leap off the page.
 To align your personal statement with the position you’re applying for, reuse any keywords from the job description that apply to your skill set.